parkji30/parkji30/README.md

 ### Hi There 👋
-My name is James Park and I am an incoming Data Scientist at TD Bank.
+My name is James Park.
+Apologies for my terribly documented and horribly formatted code.

-I have developed a couple of useful tools for astronomers that can be found in my repository.

-Currently, I am interested in returning to graduate school to pursue an PhD in math.

 ### Interests :atom:
 <ol>